 They give the prospect a wide scope within which to frame their responses and the freedom to answer openly.
-They are also a great questioning technique to start a conversation, even the low responders will give you more information than with any other type of sales questions.

 When they have answered your Wide Open Questions you can keep the conversation going with an open question, which has a slightly narrower focus.

 Then the questions get more specific as the Sales Questioning Funnel narrows and you use Alternative and Closed Questions.
 Learn more about the types of questions and how to use them...